varigence/docs/bimlflex/scenarios/source-azure-postgres.md

 The following properties of the Connection String are configurable:

 **Provider** - This value is only used in an SSIS context.
-We are using the [Intellisoft OLE DB Provider for PostgreSQL](https://www.pgoledb.com/index.php/component/filecabinet/?Itemid=111) for connecting to Azure Postgres.
+The [Intellisoft OLE DB Provider for PostgreSQL](https://www.pgoledb.com/index.php/component/filecabinet/?Itemid=111) is used here for connecting to Azure Postgres.
 In order to emit a working SSIS source component, the *PGNP.1* provider must be specified.
 It is not needed for the metadata import or for ADF sources.

 **Host** - This is the URL of your Azure PostgreSQL database server.
 The URL can be found by checking the database in Azure Portal.

 **Port** - The default value is 5432.
-This is typically only relevant for an on-premise scenario.
+This is typically only relevant for an on-premises scenario.

-**User Name** - The fully qualified user id that will be connecting to the Azure PostgresSQL database.
+**User Name** - The fully qualified user id that will be connecting to the Azure PostgreSQL database.
 Note that the database server identifier (the part before the .postgres.database.azure.com of the host address) is required.

 **Password** - The password used to log in the specified user.